The Complete History of Protein Powder

-Prior to 1970, the only form whey came in was a gritty, insoluble, yellowish-brown powder.
-As you might expect, not too many people were shelling out fistfuls of dollars to get their hands on a nasty tasting, poor mixing, yellow powder.
-This probably also factored into why Blair’s protein powder didn’t include whey.
+Prior to 1970, the only form whey came in was a gritty, insoluble, yellowish-brown powder with poor taste and viscosity.
+This probably also factored into why Blair’s protein powder did not include whey.

-But, in 1970, membrane filtration landed on the scene, and it was a game changer for manufacturers.
+But, in 1970, membrane filtration was developed for food/supplement manufacturers.

 Membrane filtration is a sieving process where whey is forced through progressively narrower semi-permeable membranes.
 As the whey passes through each of these screens, more of the unwanted compounds (a.k.a. retenate) are blocked due to their molecular size, with the whey passing on through.
 The filters used in this process are made from ceramic, cellulose acetate, polysulfone, or zirconium oxide.

 The idea of membrane filtration was originally developed for water desalination in the 1950's, and it was first introduced to the food industry in 1965.